Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 # Locks and thread, a hate-love relation

-When googling `python import lock`, we quickly can find this section about [Importing in threaded code](https://docs.python.org/2/library/threading.html#importing-in-threaded-code) that says that it's a very bad idea and you can encounter deadlocks.
+When googling `python import lock`, we quickly can find this section about [Importing in threaded code](https://docs.python.org/2/library/threading.html#importing-in-threaded-code) that says that it's a terrible idea, and you can encounter deadlocks.

 Let's sum up what we found: